The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The best way of understanding non-qualifying distributions (also known as CD distributions) is to look at some examples of transactions that are treated as distributions for tax purposes, but that were not historically eligible for a dividend tax credit.

-Normally, a payment to shareholders of bonus shares is not a distribution because all that has happened is that the company has given all its shareholders additional shares, so that
+Normally, a payment to shareholders of bonus shares is not a distribution because all that has happened is that the company has given all its shareholders additional shares, so that each share is now worthless.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.